- Post-doctorate, University of Michigan - Physiopathology of the GI Tract

 - B.S., Instituto Technologico de Veracruz - Biochemical Engineering

 It is often said that we are what we eat.
 Understanding how diet can affect physiology is my main research interest.
-To study the mechanisms by which diets modulate the function of the gastrointestinal tract, in my lab we use in vitro and in vivo models.
-Our in vivo models are based on feeding animals with different diets, nutritional supplements or novel feed ingredients to evaluate how this nutritional manipulations change the epithelial cell composition, the local immune response, the expression of nutrient sensing molecules, and hormone secretion of the intestine.
-We also use cell lines and enteroids (“mini-guts”) as in vitro models to understand the mechanisms of action of specific nutrients, and as a model to study bacterial infections of the intestine.
-I believe that understanding the effects that nutrients have on the function of the intestine will help us design better and healthier diets to improve human and animal lives.
+To study the mechanisms by which diets modulate the function of the gastrointestinal tract we use in vitro and in vivo models.
+Our in vivo models are based on feeding animals with different diets, nutritional supplements or novel feed ingredients to evaluate how these nutritional manipulations change the epithelial cell composition, local immune response, expression of nutrient sensing molecules and hormone secretion of the digestive tract.
+We also use cell lines and enteroids (intestinal organoids or “mini-guts”) as in vitro models to understand the mechanisms of action of specific nutrients.
+We are also using swine enteroids as a model to study bacterial pathogens that cause disease in pigs.
+I believe that understanding the effects nutrients have on the function of the intestine will help us design better and healthier diets to improve human and animal lives.

 Ongoing studies in my laboratory include: